Human Impacts Data

 - VIIRS Surface Reflectance from Earthdata Search

 - ASTER Surface Reflectance from Earthdata Search

-For higher resolution, the Landsat 7 Enhanced Thematic Mapper (ETM+) sensor and the Landsat 8 Operational Land Imager (OLI) instrument, acquires data at 30 m spatial resolution in VNIR every 16 days (or less as you move away from the equator).
+For higher resolution, the Landsat 7 Enhanced Thematic Mapper (ETM+) sensor and the Landsat 8 Operational Land Imager (OLI) instrument acquire data at 30 m spatial resolution in VNIR every 16 days (or less as you move away from the equator).
 Landsat 8 was developed as a collaboration between NASA and the USGS.
-USGS now leads satellite operations and data archiving at the Earth Resources Observation and Science (EROS) center.
+The USGS now leads satellite operations and data archiving at the Earth Resources Observation and Science (EROS) center.

-Landsat data from USGS’ Earth Explorer are available via Earthdata Search.
-Note that you will need a USGS login to download the data.
+Landsat data can be discovered using Earthdata Search, however, you will need a USGS Earth Explorer login to download the data.

 - Landsat 8 Operational Land Imager from Earthdata Search

 - Landsat 7 Enhanced Thematic Mapper Plus from Earthdata Search